Anastasia Dedik, concert pianist

 great expression & poetry, and the Tchaikovsky displays a great range of emotion,

-of touch - your performance is excellent - very expressive, emotive and
+lightness of touch - your performance is excellent - very expressive, emotive and

-the production quality is very good; very well done and really great
+deeply poetic; and the production quality is very good; very well done and really great

 to listen to"